LoginRadius/engineering-portal/content/introduction-to-istio/index.md

   mtls:
     mode: STRICT
 ```
 Here we define a peer authentication object for a service labeled **my-svc**, which tells that any service that needs to talk to **my-svc** will communicate using mtls.
 The service will accept only TLS connection.
-By default, Istio enabled **PERMISSIVE** mode, which accepts both plaintext and encrypted communication.
+By default, Istio enables **PERMISSIVE** mode, which accepts both plaintext and encrypted communication.

 We can define peer authentication on the mesh, namespace, and pod level.

-This is all for the introduction to Istio.
+That is all for the introduction to Istio.
 In the next part, we will look at installing Istio and configuring services to use Istio.